 - xfs: developed by Silicon Graphics with the goal of large files support.
 It supports journaling and smooth data transfer.
 Default on recent CentOS versions - vfat (FAT32): used on obsolete Windows versions like 95, 98 and ME.
 Still popular on removable disk devices.
-The maximum file size is 4GB - reiserfs (v3): this was the first system that boasted journaling support and high performance.
-No longer maintained - Btrfs: a new generation filesystem with impressive features like copy-on-write, transparent compression, deduplication, raid and lots more.
+The maximum file size is 4GB - exFAT: developed by Microsoft as an improvement over FAT32 with better features like support for files bigger than 4GB - Btrfs: a new generation filesystem with impressive features like copy-on-write, transparent compression, deduplication, raid and lots more.
 Still in development but some features are production ready